cryptosubh/blog/_drafts/Mathematical_Tidiness.md

 Mathematical tidiness is different from personal tidiness.
 Mathematical tidiness is attention to detail and respect for logic and order.
 Mathematical tidiness is trusting that the organization of mathematical structures will reveal the correct answer to the problem.

 I therefore have a zero tolerance policy towards mathematical messiness.
-My students don't have to do their homework or try hard on their tests.
-But while we sit together.
+My students don't have to do their homework or pay attention in class.
+But while we sit together they must take great care in everything they write down.
+If this isn't possible, then your problems are organizational/motivational, not mathematical, and I am not the right tutor for you!